CaterinaFabbri/LetterCredit/Smart Contracts/v1 Voting System/description.md

 Then, switch to the seller and use the function `SellerUpload()` to upload the document required by the buyer.
 To simplify, we assume that only a document needs to be uploaded.

-**The bank shall set a deadline for voting using `VotingEndTime()`.
+**The fintech shall set a deadline for voting using `VotingEndTime()`.
 We considered setting it automatically, using a fixed amount of time, but we think it should depend on the complexity of the task.**

 **Banks can express their evaluation on the compliance of the document using `vote()`. \
 Each bank who voted in line with the majority will receive an equal reward, while the others will obtain None. \